MASSACHVSETTS INSTITVTE OF TECHNOLOGY

 See the discussion of the use of “bibles” below for additional information on use of materials in completing problem sets and projects.

 The laboratory facility for 6.001 is located on the fifth floor of Building 34.
-The room contains 40 personal computers (donated to MIT by Intel), laser printers, and network servers.
+The room contains 40 Pentium III personal computers, laser printers, and network servers.
+These PCs were donated to MIT by Intel in 1999.
 There are sign-up sheets in the lab that you can use to reserve machines, in the event that they become difficult to access.

 The 6.001 laboratory is staffed by undergraduate lab assistants (LA’s) who are there to help with the assignments and answer questions about the system.
 Perhaps more so than the availability of machines, a key benefit to your working in or visiting the lab is the opportunity to get help from the lab assistants.
 Lab coverage hours will be posted.
 Please do not attempt to cajole lab assistants into staying beyond these hours--they work long hours as it is, and they need occasional sleep.